+You may be wondering, what is an umbrella company?
 A compliant umbrella company employs contractors working on temporary assignments or contracts, this means that the contractor becomes an employee of the umbrella company.
 This gives them many of the same employment rights as any other permanent employee.

 When choosing which umbrella company to work with, it is critical to choose a compliant organisation, to help ensure you, or the contractor, don’t get any nasty surprises from HMRC.
 Parasol are market leaders in compliance and are committed to raising standards across the industry, this is why Parasol is a fully accredited and founding member of the FCSA.

 We go into more detail here, but PEO stands for Professional Employer Organisation.
 Simply put, a PEO is an employment intermediary who provides a complete outsourced employment solution for recruitment agencies and other businesses.